 The first precaution is to make sure they do not fade by washing them carefully.

-I would recommend that you use light stain removers when you want to get rid of harsh stains and tough spots.
-Detergents also need to be mild on the fabric.
+I would recommend that you use light stain removers when you want to get rid of harsh stains and tough spots or any other such issue.

-Wash Shirts Inside Out
+4. Wash Shirts Inside Out

-Do not wash the shirt after every use.
+Although it’s very personal and depends on you, if possible do not wash the shirt after every use.
 This approach should be encouraged for those who wear shirts for minimal time and do not leave so much dirt to show.

-Do not Use a Hot Dryer
+5. Do not Use a Hot Dryer

 When drying your shirt, remember not to set the hot dryer to the highest heat level.
 Always remove it when it is almost dry and air it on the cloth line outside to let it dry naturally.
 Remember high heat will hasten the design peeling process.

-Wash Similar Clothes Together
+6. Wash Similar Clothes Together

-Isolate shirts with the same color and wash them together to avoid clothes with running colors ruining design and prints on your shirts.
+Isolate shirts with the same color and wash them together to avoid clothes with running colors ruining the design and prints on your shirts.

 Picture rubbing sandpaper on your wrist and imagine the result that is how shirts feel when washed together with different materials.

-Stay Away From Irons
+7. Stay Away From Irons